arthurbrunot/angular-school-manager/README.md

 This is a school manager application built with Angular 15.
 It includes features such as a dashboard, students management, courses management, professors management, and planning.

+Live version of this project is available at this url: https://angular-school-manager-otb2ww5ye-arthurbrunot.vercel.app/

+You can use demo account for testing purpose
+- username: kedayat973@ippals.com
+- password: demo-password

 ## Student informations

 - Name: Arthur BRUNOT